xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/template_editor.md

 To do this, you'll need to:

 1. Place an order as an admin and stop on the invoice page.
-2. Enable the **Webmaster mode** by clicking the 'Gear' icon in the bottom left corner.
-3. Choose the **Template Editor** tool and turn ON the _Pick templates from page_ option.
+2. Open the **Template Editor** tool and turn ON the _Pick templates from page_ option.

    You'll see a main list of templates used on this page.
    ![invoice_page.png]({{site.baseurl}}/attachments/ref_1gdpZJ44/invoice_page.png)

-4. Pick a page element with a mouse (the element will be highlighted) and see the .twig file that corresponds with this element.
+3. Pick a page element with a mouse (the element will be highlighted) and see the .twig file that corresponds with this element.

    _It will be the 'Shipping Address' info block in our case and the template that corresponds with it is _common/order/invoice/parts/bottom.address.shipping.twig_.
   ![highlighted_element.png]({{site.baseurl}}/attachments/ref_1gdpZJ44/highlighted_element.png)